A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Fixed points and the Prym--Narasimhan--Ramanan construction

-The promised Prym-Narasimhan-Ramanan construction can be now given as a corollary of Proposition \ref{prop-twisted-equivariant-bundles-one-to-one} which, combined with Theorem \ref{th-fixed-points-oscar-ramanan}, provides a characterization of the subvariety of fixed points.

-Let $X$ be a compact Riemann surface and let $G$ be a connected reductive complex Lie group with centre$Z$.
-Let $\Lambda$ be a finite subgroup of $H^1(X,Z)$ equipped with a homomorphism $\theta:\Lambda\to\Int(G)$.
+Let $X$ be a compact Riemann surface and let $G$ be a connected reductive complex Lie group with centre $Z$.
+Let $\llambda$ be a finite subgroup of $H^1(X,Z)$ equipped with a homomorphism $\theta:\llambda\to\Int(G)$.
 Define $\gt$, $\gs$ and $\gamt:=\gs/\gt$ as in Section \ref{section-Gtheta}.
-The group $\gt$ is connected when $G$ is simply connected and the image of the homomorphism $\theta$ is cyclic (see chapter 8 in \cite{steinberg-endomorphisms-of-linear-algebraic-groups}); however, it is not connected in general.
-Anyway we have an extension
+The group $\gt$ is connected when $G$ is simply connected and the image of the homomorphism $\theta$ is cyclic (see \cite[Chapter 8]{steinberg-endomorphisms-of-linear-algebraic-groups}).
+However, it is not connected in general.
+There is an extension

 where $\gamtt$ is a finite group because $\gs$ is reductive.
-Of course there is a natural surjective homomorphism $\gamtt\to\gamt$; we call $\qt$ to the composition
+Of course there is a natural surjective homomorphism $\gamtt\to\gamt$.
+We denote by $\qt$ the composition